HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/interpolate.rst

 6. **Ancillary data retrieval**:

-   All the required parameters for the computation of the water leaving radiance and reflectance, i.e., wind speed, ws, and the effective fresnel reflectance        coefficient (:math:`\rho(\theta,\theta_0,\Delta\phi,ws)` are retrived.
-Wind speed may be taken from, e.g., a default value (e.g., 2m/s), in situ measurements,    ancilliary datasets such as NCEP Met data.
-Similarly, the Fresnel reflectance coefficient can be extracted from : (1) different look-up tables (Mobley 1999       (default); 2015), or, set to a default value, estimated as a function of wind speed (e.g., Ruddick et al. 2006).
+   All the required parameters for the computation of the water leaving radiance and reflectance, i.e. wind speed, ws, and the effective fresnel reflectance        coefficient (:math:`\rho(\theta,\theta_0,\Delta\phi,ws)` are retrived.
+Wind speed may be taken from, e.g. a default value (e.g. 2m/s), in situ measurements,    ancilliary datasets such as NCEP Met data.
+Similarly, the Fresnel reflectance coefficient can be extracted from : (1) different look-up tables (Mobley 1999       (default); 2015), or, set to a default value, estimated as a function of wind speed (e.g. Ruddick et al. 2006).
-   The  configuration files (job and processing) determine which option is used for the processing (see Section 6.9, e.g., fresnel_option: Ruddick2006).
+   The  configuration files (job and processing) determine which option is used for the processing (see Section 6.9, e.g. fresnel_option in Ruddick et al. 2006).

 7. **Intermediate L1C surface reflectance**: